Junebuglovesyou/2026-Data-Internships/README.md

 This repository tracks and shares internship opportunities for Data Science, Machine Learning, and Data Engineering positions for the 2026 summer (and other seasons).
 The goal is to provide a centralized, community-driven resource for students and professionals seeking internships in the data field.

+*Inspired by [ouchainternships](https://github.com/ouchainternships/ouchainternships) - a community-driven platform for sharing internship opportunities.*

 ## How to Contribute

 To submit a new internship opportunity: